 Be sure to contact your care provider if you have any signs of preterm labour, such as regular cramping with bleeding or pain.

 33 Weeks Pregnant – Your Baby

-At 33 weeks pregnant, your baby’s weight is about 1.8 kg and she is about 38-46 cm long, comparative to a bunch of celery!
+At 33 weeks pregnant, your baby’s weight is about 1.8 kg and she is about 38-46 cm long, about the size of a pineapple!